 Several funding options are available for language-related projects in the Nordic Region.

-Language projects in which children and young people are directly involved in the planning and implementation may also apply for funding from NORDBUK.
+Culture and language projects in which children and young people are directly involved in the planning and implementation may also apply for funding from NORDBUK or VOLT.